oracle-livelabs/em-omc/logging-analytics/oke-monitoring-la/ingestion-flow-setup/ingestion.md

    vi. **Logging\_Analytics\_Namespace:** OCI Tenancy Namespace to which the collected log data to be uploaded

   vii. **Logging\_Analytics\_LogGroup_Id:** The OCID of the Logging Analytics Log Group where the logs must be stored.

+  viii. **compartmentId:** Compartment OCID where the metrics will be sent.

+  ix. **kubernetesClusterName:** Value will be displayed to the user

+  x. **namespace:** Application Namespace generated for the customer

 ## Task 2: Launching Cloud Shell